joshuadavidnelson/disable-blog/readme.txt

 == Changelog ==

+= 0.5.2 =
+- Test up to WP 6.1.1
+- Fix some bugs introduced in v0.5.1: Reverts "Remove core post-related blocks in editor" - WP core handles the missing taxonomy endpoints fine but pulling these blocks out causes other issues.
+Also removes `dwpb_disabled_blocks` filter.
+- Adds a check to the customizer script to avoid a TypeError.
+Closes #59
+- Increase specificity in permalinks page to correctly target and remove "optional" section when category and post tags are not supported by any post type (default condition).

 = 0.5.1 =
 - Update to documentation, readmes, and doc blocks.
 - Fix `.distignore` to remove itself and .gitignore from WP-dot-org repo.